Mvalentino92/Haskell/README.md

 **EightPuzzle.hs:** Solves the class Eight Puzzle problem using the A* algorithm.
 My first implementation of an example from an AI book I'm reading.
 Did it in Haskell, phew!
 It's not very efficient, but Haskell!
 Will most likely use Julia for the rest of the examples I do from the book.

+**RodCutting.hs:** Solves the Rod Cutting problem with DP.
+Skimming around an algorithms book, had to do a classic.

 **SetPartitions.hs:** Calculates the number of ways a set can be partitioned.
 This is also known as Bell Numbers.
 I figured it out from scratch though, before goolging to confirm.